-The semi double, vermillion red flowers open from late Summer deep into autumn.
-The burgundy foliage adds a little something special to the garden.
+The semi double, vermillion red flowers open from late summer, deep into autumn.
+The burgundy foliage adds depth and a little something special to the garden.

 Dahlias were discovered in Mexico in the 1700’s.
 They were named after the Swedish botanist, Anders Dahl.